 Crispy onion rings are the epitome of comfort food.
-This recipe combines the best of two worlds: air frying and oven baking, to create the perfect crunchy batter and the perfect crispy, golden onions.
+This recipe combines the best of two worlds: air frying (see also these amazing air fryer zucchini recipes) and oven baking, to create the perfect crunchy batter and the perfect crispy, golden onions.

 When you have a batch of these in the freezer for the next time you crave a warm potato chip, it’s your lucky day.

 This Noom recipe is an absolute favorite with kids because they can get in their veggies without feeling like they are eating them.